igrishaev/pg2/README.md

 {:name "Juan", :active true, :id 3}
 ~~~

-Alternately, you use the `[:raw ...]` syntax to specify a parameter with a
+Alternately, use the `[:raw ...]` syntax to specify a parameter with a dollar
-dollar sign:
+sign:

 ~~~clojure
 (def stmt